Creating a Road Map to 100% Renewable Energy for Local Government

 How large is the electricity consumption for their organization’s operations?

 Is the consumption highly concentrated or very dispersed?

 What federal, state or utility-assisted incentives exist in the market where the organization operates?

 With options ranging from on-site generation to Renewable Energy Certificates (RECs) to Virtual Power Purchase Agreements (VPPAs), purchasers have a wide range of choices when it comes to procurement.
-And with so many choices on the road to 100%, City and County Government would benefit from seeking out partnerships with trusted advisors, developers and suppliers that serve their needs across the full range of possibilities.
+And with so many choices on the road to 100%, City and County governments would benefit from seeking out partnerships with trusted advisors, developers, and suppliers that serve their needs across the full range of possibilities.